Information Listed Below:

 - The COVID-19 Customer Assistance Program provides customers the option to defer bill payments or arrange for flexible payment plans with no penalty.
 Customers are encouraged to call BC Hydro’s customer team at 1 800 BC HYDRO (1 800 224 9376) to discuss bill payment options.
 Commercial customers will be eligible for relief on a case by case basis.

-- Customers facing temporary financial hardship and possible disconnection of their service due to job loss, illness, or loss of a family member may also be eligible for BC Hydro’s Customer Crisis Fund, which provides access to grants of up to $600 to pay their bills.
+- Customers facing temporary financial hardship and possible disconnection of their service due to job loss, illness, or loss of a family member may also be eligible for BC Hydro’s Customer Crisis Fund, which provides access to grants to pay their bills.

-Support for entrepreneurs impacted by the coronavirus COVID-19.
+Support for entrepreneurs impacted by COVID-19.
 With flexible and tailored solutions, BDC can help you through this situation with the right financing and advice for your business.

 - Small Business Loan